2014–15 Portland State Vikings men's basketball team

 The 2014–15 Portland State Vikings men's basketball team represented Portland State University during the 2014–15 NCAA Division I men's basketball season.
-The Vikings, led by sixth year head coach Tyler Geving, played their home games at the Peter Stott Center and were members of the Big Sky Conference.
-They finished the season 15–14, 9–9 in Big Sky play to finish in sixth place.
+The Vikings, led by sixth-year head coach Tyler Geving, played their home games at the Peter Stott Center in Portland, Oregon and were members of the Big Sky Conference.
+They finished the season 15–14, 9–9 in Big Sky play, to finish in sixth place.
 They lost in the quarterfinals of the Big Sky tournament to Sacramento State.